Note added 21 March: This event is now fully booked!

 In addition there will be trade stands, SPA merchandise and displays from the SPA sections.
 For more details please download the flyer for the event (470 kB PDF).
 A copy of this will also be included in your March issue of Popular Astronomy.

 Admission to the Convention is by ticket only, free of charge both to members and non-members.
-We are limited to 180 attendees due to the capacity of the lecture theatre, so BOOK NOW!
-Your ticket admits you to all the lectures.
-For refreshments, you need to pre-order – see details when booking.
+We are limited to 180 attendees due to the capacity of the lecture theatre, so because booking is now closed we regret that we cannot give admission to anyone turning up on the day without a ticket.